All Episodes

 They so despise me.

-Anyway, still something tells me that John McCain right now would gladly like nothing more than a Rush Limbaugh, big fat endorsement.
+Anyway, still something tells me that John McCain right now would gladly like nothing more than a Rush Limbaugh big fat endorsement.

-Uh here is, and neither did Chatsworth Osborne Jr.
+Here is, and neither did Chatsworth Osborne Jr.

-Um more before we go to the break.
+One more before we go to the break.

-This is uh John King.
+This is John King.

 Is this right?

-Well, it was their CNN's election center.
+It was their CNN's election center.

-And Campbell Brown says, you know, the talk radio issue, there there is enormous anger coming from that crowd toward McCain.
+And Campbell Brown says, you know, the talk radio issue, there is enormous anger coming from that crowd toward McCain.

 Are they that influential?